Call for Papers - Guidelines

 - Data in the paper proposal must be technically correct.

 - The substance of the proposed paper or ePoster must not have been published previously in trade journals or in other professional or technical journals.
-Prior to paper proposal submission, management clearance must be obtained.
-Any issues concerning clearance should be outlined when the paper proposal is submitted.

 - Detailed instructions on the preparation of manuscripts and presentations will be sent to corresponding author of each accepted paper.

 - SPE assumes no obligation for expenses by authors for travel, lodging, food, or other incidental expenses related to your participation at the conference.